BHS in Clinical and Diagnostic Sciences with Emphasis in Diagnostic Medical Ultrasound

 Major Program Requirements

-Students must complete the courses below with a grade of C or higher to earn the BHS in Clinical and Diagnostic Science with an emphasis in Diagnostic Medical Ultrasound, in addition to degree and University requirements, including University general education requirements.
+Students must complete Program Pre-requisite courses below with a grade of C- or higher to be eligible to apply to the BHS in Clinical and Diagnostic Sciences with an emphasis in Diagnostic Medical Ultrasound major.
+Major Core Requirements must be completed with a grade of C (2.0) or higher within the program, unless otherwise noted.
+Students must also meet degree and University requirements, including University general education requirements.
 In addition to the degree requirements below, the Diagnostic Medical Ultrasound program requires an application, including an interview, and students are encouraged to work with an advisor in order to best structure the pre-requisites and prepare for the program application.

 |PSYCH 1000||General Psychology||3|